• Skip to main content

 As the name implies, this is a city of gnomes.
 Try to imagine over 10,000 gnomes, busy and active, all living on one roundabout’s bend.

 Even your wildest imagination will fail.
 Gnomesville Australia goes beyond it.
-With magical creatures spread out and condensed as far as the eye can see, we were notably impressed.
+The magical creatures are spread out and condensed as far as the eye can see.
+It is notably impressive.

 And, while it might sound it, it’s not random.
 No, each of these gnomes has a spot, a home, a place, a clan.